Mongolian cuisine: China

-The Yinshan Zhengyao features recipes with Central Asian influence, mostly in north China.
-Some difference continues in the present day and dishes with lamb, fancy breads and fried dumplings are more typical of north Chinese cuisine, while fish, rice, pork and vegetables are more common in the south.
+The Yinshan zhengyao features recipes with Central Asian influence, mostly in northern China.
+Some difference continues in the present-day and dishes with lamb, fancy breads and fried dumplings are more typical of north Chinese cuisine, while fish, rice, pork and vegetables are more common in the south.

 Muslim

-Some recipes in Yinshan Zhengyao are similar to recipes from medieval Arabic cookbooks.
-Scholars have proposed a possible West to East diffusion of the cookbook.
-Of the extant cookbooks, the Arab texts are the earliest and the similarity of Yinshan Zhengyao along with the timing of its compilation after the Mongol conquests may support a West to East diffusion or direct influence upon the Yinshan Zhengyao content, but there is no way to rule out the possibility of an independent Chinese origin.
-Lactic acid fermentation was used to preserve dairy products like the dried yogurt called kashk in Iran and qimaq in the Yinshan Zhengyao.
+Some recipes in the Yinshan zhengyao are similar to recipes from medieval Arabic cookbooks.
+Scholars have proposed a possible west-to-east diffusion of the cookbook.
+Of the extant cookbooks, the Arab texts are the earliest and the similarity of the Yinshan zhengyao along with the timing of its compilation after the Mongol conquests may support a west-to-east diffusion or direct influence upon the Yinshan zhengyao content, but there is no way to rule out the possibility of an independent Chinese origin.
+Lactic acid fermentation was used to preserve dairy products like the dried yogurt called kashk in Iran and qimaq in the Yinshan zhengyao.

 Features

-The nomads of Mongolia sustain their lives directly from the products of domesticated animals such as cattle, horses, camels, yaks, sheep, and goats, as well as game.
-Meat is either cooked, used as an ingredient for soups and dumplings, such as buuz, khuushuur, bansh, manti, or dried for winter (borts).
-The Mongolian diet includes a large proportion of animal fat which is necessary for the Mongols to withstand the cold winters and their hard work.
+The nomads of Mongolia sustain their lives directly from the products of domesticated animals, such as: cattle, horses, camels, yaks, sheep and goats, as well as game.
+Meat is either cooked, used as an ingredient for soups and dumplings, such as: buuz, khuushuur, bansh, manti, or dried for winter (borts).
+The Mongolian diet includes a large proportion of animal fat, which is necessary for the Mongols to withstand the cold winters and their hard work.
 Winter temperatures are as low as −40 °C (−40 °F) and outdoor work requires sufficient energy reserves.
 Milk and cream are used to make a variety of beverages, as well as cheese and similar products.

 The nomads in the countryside are self-supporting on principle.
 Travelers will find gers marked as guanz in regular intervals near the roadside, which operate as simple restaurants.
 In the ger, which is a portable dwelling structure (yurt is a Turkic word for a similar shelter, but the name is ger in Mongolian), Mongolians usually cook in a cast-iron or aluminum pot on a small stove, using wood or dry animal dung fuel (argal).

 Common foods

+Meats

+The most common rural dish is cooked mutton, usually without any other ingredients, though potatoes and carrots are common accompaniments in more well-to-do families.
+To accompany the meat, vegetables and flour products may be used to create side dishes as well.